All Legislation

 • LGBTQ+ Rights

-Mandating Discrimination against Transgender and Intersex People (SB 182)
+Mandating Discrimination Against Transgender and Intersex People (SB 182)

 SB 182 targets the transgender community in Indiana in a number of ways.
 It would impose rigid definitions of “male” and “female” based on reproductive systems – without regard to gender identity.
 It also prevents Hoosiers from being able to change the sex listed on their birth certificates, unless they have “a medically verifiable disorder of sex development.”